 North Carolina A & T State University is home to one of the most established programs in the field of professional counseling in the state of North Carolina.
 This 60 hour graduate experience is housed in the Department of Human Development and Services and is designed to prepare motivated students to work in counseling or counseling related roles in a variety of employment settings.
 Counseling is a professional relationship that empowers diverse individuals, families, and groups to accomplish mental health, wellness, education, and career goals.
 Our diverse student body consists of recent college graduates, mid-life career changers, and late career individuals seeking professional growth.
 This eclectic student body enhances the educational experience and also provides an excellent foundation for multicultural learning.
 In addition, the Counseling faculty are experienced, established members of the counseling community and are active in many educational, professional, and community leadership roles.

 The Counseling program is an evening program designed with the working student in mind.
 Most classes are held at 6:00 p.m. and meet once a week on campus.
-There are also online, hybrid, and afternoon courses available for some content areas.
+There are also online and afternoon courses available for some content areas.
 The program provides students with a flexible matriculation schedule where coursework is completed in sequence but at each individual’s pace.
 Most students choose to complete their studies in 2 ½ or 3 years and summer classes are optional.

 Most importantly, all counseling programs are fully accredited and aligned with the Licensed Professional Counselor requirements for the state of North Carolina.
 The School counseling program is also accredited by the National Council for Accreditation of Teacher Education (NCATE) and aligned with the competencies set forth by the North Carolina Department of Public Instruction (NCDPI).
 Both the School Counseling and the Mental Health Counseling - Clinical programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The Rehabilitation Counseling program is accredited with the standards set forth by the Council on Rehabilitation Education (CORE).
 These accreditations indicate program alignment with national training standards for professional counselors in each of their respective areas.